chenzhenhua986/CAFFE-CapsNet/README.md

 ```

-# CAFFE-CapsNet
+# Other versions of CapsNets
-This part implements the idea of the paper [Generalized Capsule Networks with Trainable Routing Procedure].
+This part implements the idea in the paper [Generalized Capsule Networks with Trainable Routing Procedure].

 G-CapsNet makes the rouing prodedure become part of the training process, it supports both "full-connected" version of CapsNet as well as "convolutional" version of CapsNet.